 It’s actually quite a famous waterfall as His Majesty King Rama VI visited the waterfall in 1911.
 He named it Nam Tok Anam Kok to commemorate Ong Chiang Su, a Vietnamese king taking refuge in Thailand in the late 18th century.

-The waterfall is easy to reach.
-Just rent a motorbike or bicycle and follow the signs or rent a kayak and paddle up the Klong Jao River, the trip is worth it!
-You’ll know it when you get there, because by kayak you can’t go any further.
+The waterfall is easy to reach by motorbike, bicycle, taxi or even by foot.
+Just follow the signs or rent a kayak and paddle up the Klong Jao River, a short trip but certainly worth it!
+The entry is close to the point where kayaks can’t go any further up river.
 Kayaks can be rented at several accommodations along the Khlong Jao River.

-The entrance is free and from the road to the waterfall is a short jungle trek of about 10 minutes with a clear path to follow.
+The entrance is free and from the road to the waterfall is a short trek through jungle of about 10 minutes with a clear path to follow.
 Near the wooden sign and exit to the left is a small temple on the right where often monks are meditating.

 Many resorts offer trips to the waterfall or can organize a (private) trip.
 Most package tours include a trip to the waterfall and most of them go there in the afternoon.